 Recently I completed my first 10km race something that less than two years ago I could never have fathomed doing in a million years and I did it in a very respectable time of 1:02 (since it was 30 degrees I was thrilled just to be able to do it!), but in the midst of feeling proud of myself I also started to think about why I did it to start with.
 Why did I start running and why did I set myself this goal?
 It all comes down to the fact that one day they will be grown….

-This is sounding rather maudlin and it isn’t meant to as I am also looking forward to years of having fun with my crazy crew; many summer holidays, school plays, sports days and all of the other great things that come once they are at school.
+This is sounding rather maudlin; it isn’t meant to as yes one day they will be grown, but that isn’t the end of the fun!
+I am also looking forward to years of having fun with my crazy crew; many summer holidays, school plays, sports days and all of the other great things that come once they are at school.
 I was merely thinking about the change in my role that is coming up.
 From October my girls will be in nursery 2.5 days per week and so for the first time in 8 years I won’t have a small child or baby to consider in my plans for the day.
 I will need to find a new direction and activities or goals that are outside of my children so that when they are all at school I will be busy and fulfilled.

 Go back to work